-As guest conductor Tung-Chieh Chuang has appeared with such orchestras as Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Danish National Symphony Orchestra, Royal Stockholm Philharmonic, Polish National Radio Symphony Orchestra, RTÉ National Symphony Orchestra, Orchestre Philharmonique du Luxembourg, Tapiola Sinfonietta, Seoul Philharmonic Orchestra, Taiwan Philharmonic, Macao Orchestra and Shanghai Symphony Orchestra.
-He continues his relationships with MDR Sinfonieorchester Leipzig, Die Deutsche Kammerphilharmonie Bremen and the Württembergisches Kammerorchester Heilbronn, amongst others.
+As guest conductor Tung-Chieh Chuang has appeared with such orchestras as Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Tonkünstler-Orchester Niederösterreich, Danish National Symphony Orchestra, Royal Stockholm Philharmonic, Helsinki Philharmonic Orchestra, Gothenburg Symphony Orchestra, Oslo Philharmonic, BBC Symphony Orchestra, RTÉ National Symphony Orchestra, Orchestre Philharmonique du Luxembourg, Seoul Philharmonic Orchestra, Taiwan Philharmonic, Macao Orchestra and Shanghai Symphony Orchestra.
+He continues his relationships with MDR Sinfonieorchester, Leipzig, Die Deutsche Kammerphilharmonie Bremen, Lithuanian National Symphony Orchestra, Qatar Philharmonic and Tampere Philharmonic Orchestra, amongst others.

 In 2010, Chuang received the Edwin B. Garrigues Fellowship of the Curtis Institute of Music.
 A year later in Philadelphia, he initiated the Curtis Japan Benefit Concert, donating all proceeds to the victims of the March 2011 earthquake via the Red Cross Japan.
 In 2012 he launched the first orchestral ‘flashmob’ in Taiwan, in his role as Principal Conductor of the National Taiwan University Symphony Orchestra.